Simulation Theory (album): Recording

 Muse began writing and recording their eighth studio album following the conclusion of the Drones World Tour in late 2016.
 The band spent time at AIR Studios in London, England, with producer Mike Elizondo until they left to embark on a tour of North America with PVRIS and Thirty Seconds to Mars in May 2017.
 Three tracks were written and recorded during these sessions; information that had been relayed by the band to a fan that visited them at AIR Studios in March 2017.
 One of the tracks, "Dig Down", was released following the conclusion of these sessions in May 2017.
 At the end of the tour, the band moved to Los Angeles, California, to restart production, this time with collaborator Rich Costey, who co-produced Absolution and Black Holes and Revelations.

 Rather than concentrating on the album as a whole, as they had on previous albums, Muse focused on recording and mixing one track at a time.
 The band hoped this would improve the individual quality of the songs, and they worked with no particular theme in mind, even halfway through its production.

 One of the first tracks produced with Costey was "Thought Contagion", based on a bassline and theremin melody conceived by Bellamy.
 The band began recording it in November, and replaced the theremin with a ten-layer vocal chorus performed by Bellamy and bassist Chris Wolstenholme.
 The verses were originally intended to be supported by a heavier, arena-style drum sequence, before experimentation with programming led to a trap-inspired drum sound that emulated the Roland TR-808.
 The folk rock-inspired track "Something Human" was also co-produced with Costey.
 Shellback and Timbaland also co-produced tracks.

 Artwork

 The album cover for Simulation Theory was designed by British visual artist Kyle Lambert, who had worked on Netflix’s television series Stranger Things.
-It was created using Procreate on an iPad Pro with Apple Pencil, and features a retro style focused on 1980s aesthetics, prompting comparisons by critics to Lambert's earlier work and similar aesthetics used in both 1980s and contemporary media.
+It was created using Procreate on an iPad Pro with Apple Pencil, and features a retro style focused on 1980s aesthetics.
+This art style prompted comparisons by critics to Lambert's earlier work and similar aesthetics used in both 1980s and contemporary media.
 The cover for the "super deluxe" version was designed by Paul Shipper, who had designed the Dolby Cinema posters for Walt Disney Studios Motion Pictures films such as Star Wars: The Last Jedi and Avengers: Infinity War.
 It features an array of characters, including members of the band, in a stylistic arrangement similar to Shipper's previous work.